good-data-institute/d4g-cohort-2024-hackathon/README.md

 - [Our World In Data.](https://ourworldindata.org/)
 - [Open Alex.](https://openalex.org/)

-### Worflows used by Ersilia to collect internal these stats for inspiration
+### Workflows used by Ersilia to collect internal these stats for inspiration
 - Ersilia Stats [repository.](https://github.com/ersilia-os/ersilia-stats)

 ## :sparkles: Expectations